-A major benefit of CBD isolate is that the pure powder makes it easy to customize your supplement serving sizes.
+A major benefit of CBD isolate is that the pure powder makes it easy to customize your CBD serving sizes.
 So how much should you take to experience CBD isolate effects?

 There is no standardized answer to how much CBD isolate you should take.
-The Food and Drug Administration (FDA), the U.S. federal agency in charge of supervising dietary supplements, medicines, cosmetics, and food products, has not yet provided any Recommended Daily Intake (RDI) for CBD.
+The Food and Drug Administration (FDA), the U.S. federal agency in charge of regulating hemp-derived CBD has not yet provided any Recommended Daily Intake (RDI) for CBD.

 There is no “one size fits all” serving size when it comes to CBD isolate.
 The best serving size of pure CBD powder, or “dosage” as some refer to it, depends on your personal health needs and situation.

 At 99 percent purity, our CBD isolate is the most potent.
 Each 1-gram jar our CBD isolate contains 990 mg of CBD, which you can break down into servings as you best see fit.

 Like when starting any new health routine, with CBD isolates it is recommended to begin with a low serving and gradually work your way up as needed.

 You can get more guidance on how much CBD isolate to take.

 Medical Marijuana, Inc. Real Scientific Hemp Oil™ (RSHO™) CBD Isolate Powder is made from award-winning hemp CBD oil and provides 990 mg of CBD per 1-gram jar.